About King Mojo Records

 of the "pirate city" on the planet Tatooine in the Star Wars bar scene, complete

 with hooded figures darting in and out of dark alleys.
-Our limo driver and new best
+Our limo driver and new friend,

-friend, found us a decent hotel for the night, we dropped off our backpacks and ventured
+found us a decent hotel for the night, we dropped off our backpacks and ventured out into

-out into the streets to find something to eat.
-Later we saw some of the ferry passengers
+the streets to find something to eat.
+Later we saw some of the ferry passengers had made

-had made it past the boarder and we swapped guard stories with them.
-We found a small
+it past the boarder and we swapped guard stories with them.
+We found a small restaurant,

-restaurant, but couldn't read the menu so we ordered something that sounded good and were
+but couldn't read the menu so we ordered something that sounded good and were served a

 Under the circumstances, the idea of going native seemed like the thing to do and acting

-on a tip, we got up at daybreak looked for a green bus parked on a certain side street.
-We
+on a tip, we got up at daybreak to look for a green bus parked on a certain side street.

-found it, the creaky old bus had seen better days, there was a rope cargo net on top that
+We found it, the creaky old bus had seen better days, it had a rope cargo net on top that

 held luggage, live chickens and small farm animals firmly onto the bus's roof.
 We gave the